toddself/whatever.todds.cooking/data/panacakes.md

 %pancakes
 ## Pancakes!
 Pancakes!
 Pancakes!

-Despite one of my lovely children likening to eating my pancakes to choking down roadkill this morning, I got cajoled by the other child into making pancakes this morning.
+Despite one of my lovely children likening eating my pancakes to choking down roadkill this morning, I got cajoled by the other child into making pancakes this morning.
 (Note: the child that said they have to shove them down and hope they don't vomit ate two of them without complaint faster than I could cook the rest of the batch.)
-The ironic part is that I chose the cooktop I have heavily based on the fact that I wanted to be able to use a griddle on it so I wanted burners with symetrical output so that I wouldn't have to fuck with the heat too much to get it be even.
+The ironic part is that I chose the cooktop I have heavily based on the fact that I wanted to be able to use a griddle on it so I wanted burners with symmetrical output so that I wouldn't have to fuck with the heat too much to get it be even.
 Jokes on me I guess.

 ![two chocolate chip pancakes on a griddle](pancakes_before_the_fall.jpg)